The Flying Scotsman (2006 film): Plot

 Graeme tells everyone he intends to go again as he has the velodrome booked for 24 hours.
-Due to the grueling nature of the 1 hour challenge, everyone cautions him against making a second attempt.
+Due to the grueling nature of the 1-hour challenge, everyone cautions him against making a second attempt.
 Graeme devises a cunning way to prevent his body from seizing up and cramping and exercises throughout the night.
 The next morning he and Anne sleep in and rush to find Malky, who unknown to Graeme has rebuilt the bike using Old Faithful's parts.
 Graeme embarks on his attempts and this time is successful in beating the record.

 However, his victory is short-lived as his record is broken by Chris Boardman (Adrian Grove, credited as Adrian Smith) a week later.
-The Union Cycliste Internationale hold a meeting where they devise rules to discourage Obree from using his experimental bicycle in future.
+The Union Cycliste Internationale holds a meeting where they devise rules to discourage Obree from using his experimental bicycle in the future.
 Obree is severely depressed the night following his record-making ride.
 This is exacerbated when Boardman breaks the record.
 When Obree is confronted in a pub by the four bullies who had victimised him years earlier at school, he becomes completely withdrawn and rarely leaves his house.
 Baxter attempts to counsel him, but Obree feels betrayed when he discovers that Baxter is the pastor of a local church and the younger Obree is agnostic towards religion.

 He recovers enough to compete in the Individual Pursuit World Championship in 1993, in which he uses his bicycle design again.
 The UCI officials begin rigorously enforcing the new ruling, penalising him for riding in the "Tuck" stance that his bicycle design is intended to support.
 The physical and emotional exertion take their toll, and he crashes disastrously, breaking his arm.

 The plot then returns to the opening of the film.
 The rope Graeme attempts to use to hang himself breaks, and he is found by another cyclist who summons the authorities.
 Graeme initially resists treatment, until Baxter tells him about his wife, who also suffered from bipolar disorder and ultimately took her own life.
 At Graeme's request, his wife, Anne, a hospital nurse, agrees to help him begin treatment.

-Graeme later makes a comeback and regains the 1 hour record as well as his world title.
+Graeme later makes a comeback and regains the 1-hour record as well as his world title.
 The new bicycle configuration that he uses, which supports the "Superman" stance, is later banned by the UCI after eight riders win gold medals with it.